vjlab/resources/content/about-our-hpc.md

 scp your_username@130.194.248.38:source_folder local/path/to/file
 ```

+## What Software is Available?

+Use `module_avail` to check see what apps are available.

 ## Sending a Job with `nohup`

 To remotely send a job to the HPC and then disengage your local terminal (so that you can shut off your laptop while your submitted job runs on the HPC), use `nohup`.
 Syntax is: